Habits & Routines · Career

 Why Boards Beat Lists: Kanban, WIP Limits & Little's Law

-A to-do list tells you what exists; a board tells you where work is stuck.
-The math behind that difference is Little's Law — and it says the fastest way to finish more is to start less.
+A to-do list tells you what exists.
+A board tells you where work is actually stuck.
+The math behind that gap is called Little's Law, and it proves something counterintuitive: the fastest way to finish more is to start less.

 https://taskcoach.ai/blog/kanban-wip-limits-littles-law/

-A kanban board answers all of them at a glance, because the board's columns encode state — Backlog, Todo, In Progress, Done — and cards physically accumulate where work is stuck.
-Four cards jammed in one column is a bottleneck diagnosis you didn't need a meeting for.
+A kanban board answers all three at a glance.
+Its columns encode state (Backlog, Todo, In Progress, Done), and cards physically pile up wherever work gets stuck.
+Four cards jammed in one column is a bottleneck diagnosis you didn't need a meeting to find.

-That visibility is nice.
-But visibility isn't why kanban makes you faster.
+That visibility is nice to have.
+But it isn't the reason kanban makes you faster.
 Math is.

-In 1961, MIT's John Little proved a deceptively simple queueing-theory result that holds for any stable system — assembly lines, supermarket queues, hospital wards, your project board:
+In 1961, MIT's John Little proved a deceptively simple result from queueing theory, one that holds for any stable system: assembly lines, supermarket checkout lines, hospital wards, and your project board included.

-Your throughput — how many things you actually complete per week — is roughly fixed.
-It's set by your hours, energy, and skill, and it doesn't change because you're excited.
-Which leaves exactly one variable under your direct control: how many things you allow in progress at once.
+Your throughput (how many things you actually finish per week) is roughly fixed.
+It's set by your hours, your energy, and your skill, and it doesn't move just because you're excited about a project.
+That leaves exactly one variable under your direct control: how many things you let yourself work on at once.

 Run the numbers.
-You finish about one meaningful item per week:
+Say you finish about one meaningful thing per week:

-• 6 items in progress → each takes an average of 6 weeks to complete
+• 6 items in progress → each one takes an average of 6 weeks to finish

-• 2 items in progress → each takes an average of 2 weeks
+• 2 items in progress → each one takes an average of 2 weeks

 Same person.
 Same effort.
 Same throughput.
-Tripling of speed per item, purchased entirely by starting less.
+You triple your speed per item just by starting less.

-The queueing argument alone understates the case, because high WIP doesn't just divide your capacity — it shrinks it.
+The queueing argument alone actually understates the case, because a high WIP doesn't just divide your capacity.
+It shrinks it.

 The switching tax.
-Rubinstein, Meyer & Evans (2001) measured the cost of shifting between tasks: performance drops and the "resumption lag" of reloading context can consume 20-40% of productive time for complex work.
-Six parallel projects means paying that toll dozens of times per week.
-The capacity you're dividing is smaller because you divided it.
+Researchers who measured the cost of shifting between tasks found that performance drops every time you switch, and the "resumption lag" of reloading context can eat up 20-40% of your productive time on complex work.
+Juggle six projects and you're paying that toll dozens of times a week.
+You end up dividing a smaller pie than you thought you had.

 The open-loop tax.
-The Zeigarnik effect — Bluma Zeigarnik's 1927 finding that interrupted tasks stay mentally active — means every In Progress card keeps a background process running in your head, including at dinner.
-Masicampo & Baumeister (2011) showed these open loops measurably impair performance on unrelated tasks — and that the interference stops when the task has a concrete plan.
-A board with a small In Progress column is, cognitively, a shorter list of things your brain refuses to stop rehearsing.
+The Zeigarnik effect, a finding from the 1920s showing that interrupted tasks stay mentally "active" longer than finished ones, means every card sitting In Progress keeps running quietly in the back of your head, including at dinner.
+Later research found that these open loops measurably drag down performance on unrelated tasks, and that the drag disappears once the task has a concrete plan attached to it.
+A short In Progress column is, cognitively, a shorter list of things your brain refuses to stop rehearsing.

-Taiichi Ohno built the original kanban system at Toyota in the 1950s after studying American supermarkets: shelves restock only when a gap appears — a pull system, downstream demand pulling upstream work.
-The result was the Toyota Production System, the most-studied manufacturing method in history.
+Taiichi Ohno built the original kanban system at Toyota in the 1950s after studying American supermarkets: shelves get restocked only when a gap appears, a "pull" system where downstream demand pulls upstream work along.
+The result became the Toyota Production System, still one of the most studied manufacturing methods ever devised.

-Personal kanban (formalized by Jim Benson and Tonianne DeMaria Barry in Personal Kanban, 2011) ports exactly two rules from all that machinery:
+Personal kanban, formalized decades later by Jim Benson and Tonianne DeMaria Barry, borrows exactly two rules from all that factory machinery:

 1. Visualize the work.